Who’s My “Safety Hero?” A Story About Fatherhood, Courage and Safety

 Lessons in Courage

-Like many children, especially those growing up when I did, my father didn’t seem like an ordinary man to me.
+Like many children, especially those growing up when I did, I didn’t think of my father as an ordinary man.
 He always seemed so sure of himself, so fearless.
 In talks I had with him many years later, when I was an adult, I started to understand that this wasn’t so.
-He endured setbacks, and that he’d had a lifetime’s worth of insecurities.
+He endured setbacks, and he’d had a lifetime’s worth of insecurities.
 I understood this even more after he died, when I found a number of handwritten notes he’d written to people, including my mother, while cleaning out drawers and cabinets of his house.
 Turns out, that time when he lost his first company coincided with his mother’s early death, and the combination of the two had given him a nervous breakdown.
 Later, those years of harassment while at his county job had taken an additional psychological toll on him.

 Only after reading those letters did I finally really get it.
 My father hadn’t done the right thing (even in the face of threats and intimidation) because he had no fear.
 He did experience fear, and lots of it.
 He was afraid for himself and for his family, but he did the right thing anyway, and that’s what courage is all about.